thruthesky/fireflutter/docs/korean/user.md

 `DefaultProfileUpdateForm` also provides more optoins.

 You you can call `UserService.instance.showProfileScreen(context)` mehtod which shows the `DefaultProfileUpdateForm` as dialog.

-It is important to know that fireship uses `UserService.instance.showProfileScreen()` to display the login user's profile update screen.
+It is important to know that Fireflutter uses `UserService.instance.showProfileScreen()` to display the login user's profile update screen.
 So, if you want to customize everything by yourself, you need to copy the code and make it your own widget. then conect it to `UserService.instance.init(customize: UserCustomize(showProfile: ... ))`.

 #### SimpleProfileUpdateForm

 This is very simple profile update form widget and we don't recommend it for you to use it.
 But this is good to learn how to write the user update form.

 ```dart
 Scaffold(